 Collaborations, Films

-I have a seat in the abandonded theater
+I have a seat in the abandoned theater

-Theo Panagopoulos, The Flowers Stand Silently, Witnessing, 2024, film still
+Theo Panagopoulos, The Flowers Stand Silently, Witnessing, film still, 2024

-Daphné Hérétakis, What We Ask of a Statue, 2024, film still
+Daphné Hérétakis, What We Ask of a Statue, film still, 2024

-Jocelyne Saab, Le Bateau de l’Exil (The Ship of Exile), 1982, film still
+Jocelyne Saab, Le Bateau de l’Exil (The Ship of Exile), film still, 1982

-Noor Abed, A Night We Held Between, 2024, film still
+Noor Abed, A Night We Held Between, film still, 2024

 Alia Fattouh, Eirini Fountedaki